projectfluent/fluent-rs/fluent/README.md

 The `fluent-rs` workspace is a collection of Rust crates implementing [Project Fluent][], a localization system designed to unleash the entire expressive power of natural language translations.

-This crate is an umbrella that exposes the combined features of other `fluent-rs` crates with additional convenience macros.
+This is an umbrella crate exposing the combined features of `fluent-rs` crates with additional convenience macros.

 [Project Fluent]: https://projectfluent.org